daniel-yj-yang/ml/Naive_Bayes/README.md

 </table>

 Notes:
-- AUC = an aggregate measure of performance across all possible classification thresholds.
+- AUC = an aggregate measure of classification performance across all possible classification thresholds.
 Interpretation: the probability that the model ranks a **random positive example** (e.g., an actual spam Email) more highly (e.g., estimated as having a higher probability of being a spam Email) than a **random negative example** (e.g., an actual non-spam Email) (> 50% of the time), while AUC = 0.50 = randomly guessing.
 - Accuracy is sensitive to **class unbalance** (that is, the ratio of Actual Positive cases [P] to Actual Negative cases [N]), but the ROC curve is **independent** of the P:N ratio and is therefore suitable for comparing classifiers when this ratio may vary (see <a href="https://github.com/daniel-yj-yang/model_evaluation">model evaluation</a>).
 - Accuracy = (TP+TN)/Total (To maximize correct decisions)
 - Precision = TP/(TP+FP) (the higher the precision, the lower the False Positive / Type I error)